cpllab/rnng-incremental/README.md

 [1] Choe, D., & Charniak, E. (2016).
 Parsing as Language Modeling.
 In Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing.

-[2] Dyer, C., Kuncoro, A., Ballesteros, M., & Smith, N. A. (2016, June).
+[2] Dyer, C., Kuncoro, A., Ballesteros, M., & Smith, N. A. (2016).
 Recurrent Neural Network Grammars.
 In Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.

 [3] Hale, J., Dyer, C., Kuncoro, A., & Brennan, J. (2018).
 Finding Syntax in Human Encephalography with Beam Search.
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).

 [4] Stern, M., Fried, D., & Klein, D. (2017).
 Effective Inference for Generative Neural Parsing.
 In Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing.

-[5] Wilcox, E., Qian, P., Futrell, R., Ballesteros, M., & Levy, R. (2019, June).
+[5] Wilcox, E., Qian, P., Futrell, R., Ballesteros, M., & Levy, R. (2019).
 Structural Supervision Improves Learning of Non-Local Grammatical Dependencies.
 In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers).